canfang-feng/disease-spreading-through-transport-network/README.md

-# Disease spreading through transport network
+# Disease spreading through US air transport network

 ![](1.png)

-visulize the US airport transport network based on the imported data
+the US airport transport network based on the flight data is visulized as the above map.

 ![](2.png)